Posts

 #A50: Tapa - Laurel

 I found this year's advent calendar to be both a good challenge and a neat learning experience for me.
 This puzzle is my second advent capstone.
 Since last year's had several nonunique elements within it, I really hope (but cannot guarantee at the moment) that my Christmas gift this year has only one solution.
 That would be a Christmas miracle!
+(Edit: It's 4/28/25 and while re-solving it I found a small nonuniqueness in the fifth section.
+It can be resolved by adding a double-? clue to r5c23.)
 Regardless, I had lots of fun making it, and I hope it's just as fun to solve!
 Laurel: https://tinyurl.com/2xod85us Solve the grid in its entirety as a Tapa, where each question mark stands for a single piece of a clue.
 Additionally, each 5x5 (or in one case 10x5) section contains variant rules that may change or override clues, add additional constraints to their local shading, or even add a second layer of input type: 1.
-Christmas Lights This section, being composed of shaded and unshaded cells, must be solved as an Akari.
-Clues may be shaded, turning them into Akari clues instead of Tapa clues.
-2. White Elephant For the clues, rep...
+Christmas Lights This section, being composed of shaded an...

 #A48: Lohkous